 - Peanut butter is ok as an occasional treat in a KONG Toy, but be aware of the high sugar and fat content.

 It will require some experimentation to see what your Husky likes.
 Don’t be surprised if he likes food for one month, but goes off it the next.
 Huskies need some variety in flavors and textures in their food.
 You can also bake your own doggie treats – check out the Dog Treat Kitchen website for recipes that are easy and inexpensive.

 There are some human foods NOT suitable for dogs, including chocolate, grapes, and avocado.
 We have some specific advice on these foods here.

-When feeding treats you might want to cut or break them up in to smaller pieces.
+When feeding treats you might want to cut or break them up into smaller pieces.
 Puppies only have small jaws, small tummies, and you can reduce intake by reducing the portion size.
 Don’t forget that during training there are many non-food rewards you can give as feedback, such as pats, rubs, scratches, positive words, and playtime with favorite toys.
-Try different things and see what works best for you and your Husky!
+Try different things and see what works best for you and your dog!